For a complete overview of Abisko, including accommodation, Northern Lights, transport and trip planning, see our Ultimate Abisko Travel Guide.

 Yes.
 Abisko National Park is one of the strongest nature destinations in Swedish Lapland because it combines easy rail access with real Arctic landscape.
 It is especially good for Northern Lights travelers, hikers and visitors who want quiet mountain scenery.

 It is not the best choice for nightlife, restaurant variety or guaranteed aurora.
-For many trips, the strongest plan is to combine Kiruna for logistics and activities with Abisko for dedicated nature and aurora time.
+For many travelers, the strongest plan is to combine Kiruna for logistics and activities with Abisko for dedicated nature and aurora time.

 Plan Abisko with Kiruna Tours